DEIS-Tools/strategoutil/docs/source/index.rst

 *Strategoutil* is a collection of utility functions and classes to interface `UPPAAL Stratego <https://uppaal.org/features/#uppaal-stratego/>`_ controllers with Python.
-It furthermore provides an interface to perform model-predictive control or online-control.
+It furthermore provides an interface to perform model-predictive control or online-control using *STOMPC*.

 .. toctree::
    :hidden: